DoctorWkt/SubC/8_Expression_Parsing.md

-Another way to enforce token priority is to write the BNF rules of the grammar so that we are forced to descend into a non-terminal rule when there are tokens with a higher prioriy than the ones we are dealing with.
+Another way to enforce token priority is to write the BNF rules of the grammar so that we are forced to descend into a non-terminal rule when there are tokens with a higher priority than the ones we are dealing with.

 As an example, here are some of the BNF rules from SubC: